FenrirWolf/ctr-std/README.md

-A partial port of the Rust Standard Library to the newlib-based devkitPRO toolchain.
+A work-in-progress port of the Rust Standard Library for the Nintendo 3DS, based on [ctrulib](https://github.com/smealum/ctrulib/) and the [devkitARM](http://devkitPro.org) toolchain.